Frogs are much more than cute creatures

 Step 5: Getting started

-Local frogs will eventually find your pond.
+A well-designed pond with appropriate vegetation will naturally attract wildlife into your garden – including native frogs and birds.
 They manage to travel considerable distances during the night.
-Resist the temptation to head into the bush and take frogs from their natural habitat, after all, you’re trying to increase the number of frogs in the wild.
-On the other hand, catching a few tadpoles from a local creek won’t disrupt the balance much, because few tadpoles survive to maturity in nature anyway.
-In a creek you may find a mixture of tadpoles – some large, some tiny, some plain-coloured, some spotted.
-Catch a mix of tadpoles, but leave plenty in the local environment.
-Put them in a clear plastic bag three-quarters filled with water they were swimming in and seal it well.
-When you get them home allow the bag to float in the pond for 10 minutes to allow the water temperature in the bag to equalise, then undo the bag and release the tadpoles into your pond.
-You might also find frog eggs floating in “rafts” of bubbles in a creek or pond.
-You can also take some of these but, again, leave plenty in the natural environment.
-Transport and treat them the same as for tadpoles.
-The eggs should hatch in a few days.
+It is illegal in many parts of Australia to go to the bush and take frogs from their natural habitat, after all, you’re trying to increase the number of frogs in the wild.
 Never take frogs, tadpoles or eggs (or any other animal) from a National Park or Wildlife Refuge.
 You should also check with your local wildlife authority about keeping frogs, because they are protected in some states and you may need a permit to keep them.
 Cane Toads can be a problem.
 If you live in a cane toad area you can use chicken wire to keep them away from your pond.
 Avoid the possibility of breeding them by being selective about eggs and tadpoles: cane toad eggs are black and laid in long “strings” of clear jelly, whereas most frogs lay eggs as a mass of foam or clumps of jelly.
 They also lay many more eggs (up to 35,000) and their tadpoles are very dark, they congregate in schools, and they have a short tail relative to their body.

 Step 6: Raising tadpoles